Messier 110: Properties

 This galaxy has a morphological classification of pec dE5, indicating a dwarf elliptical galaxy with a flattening of 50%.
 It is designated peculiar (pec) due to patches of dust and young blue stars near its center.
 This is unusual for dwarf elliptical galaxies in general, and the reason is unclear.
 Unlike M32, M110 lacks evidence for a supermassive black hole at its center.

 The interstellar dust in M110 has a mass of 1.1–1.8×10^4 solar mass with a temperature of 18–22 K, and the interstellar gas has 4–7×10^6 solar mass.
 The inner region has sweeping deficiencies in its interstellar medium IM, most likely expelled by supernova explosions.
 Tidal interactions with M31 may have stripped away a significant fraction of the expelled gas and dust, leaving the galaxy as a whole, as it presents, deficient in its IM density.

 Novae have been detected in this galaxy, including one discovered in 1999, and another in 2002.
 The latter, designated EQ J004015.8+414420, had also been captured in images taken by the Sloan Digital Sky Survey (SDSS) that October.

 Local context

-About half of the Andromeda's satellite galaxies are orbiting it along a highly flattened plane, with 14 out of 16 following the same sense of rotation.
-One theory proposes that these 16 once belonged to a subhalo surrounding M110, then the group was broken up by tidal forces during a close encounter with Andromeda.
+About half of the Andromeda's satellite galaxies are orbiting it in a plane, with 14 out of 16 following the same sense of rotation.
+One model proposes that these 16 once belonged to a subhalo surrounding M110, then the group was broken up by tidal forces during a close encounter with Andromeda.